Kar3n33/ReadMeGenerator/ReadMe.md

   npm i

 ## Usage
-  Will be adding more content to ReadMe.
+  Will be adding more material to ReadMe soon.

 ## Contributing
-  If you have any tips or suggestions feel freeto email me.
+  Reach out via email with any suggesstions.

 ## Test
 The application will be evoked using the following command: